-For a person who died in 2018, a claim can be made for expenses paid in any 24-month period that includes the date of death if the expenses were not claimed for any other year.
+For a person who died in the fiscal year in question, a claim can be made for expenses paid in any 24-month period that includes the date of death if the expenses were not claimed for any other year.

 How Non-Refundable Dental Expenses Become Refundable

 Whereas the Medical Expense Tax Credit is a non-refundable tax credit, the CRA has a refundable tax credit available for working Canadians who have higher medical expenses and low income, called the Refundable Medical Expense Supplement.

 The refundable medical expense supplement is a refundable tax credit available to working individuals with low incomes and high medical expenses who meet the income requirement and all of the following conditions:

 - You made a claim for medical expenses on line 332 of Schedule 1 or for the disability supports deduction on line 215 of your tax return.

 - You were resident in Canada throughout the fiscal year in question.